This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 example, because you lost the encryption key that was used to encrypt the data.

 those copies elsewhere, so if something goes wrong, you can restore from one of these copies.
-But there is more
+But it’s not as simple as it first sounds, as you’ll learn in the following sections:

-Example: backups and read replicas with PostgreSQL
+Example: Rackups and Read Replicas with PostgreSQL

 Let’s start with backup strategies.